EEN421/EEN421.github.io/_posts/IOT-Hub->>-Service-Bus->>-Logic-App->>-Log-Analytics-Workspace;-Rpi-Soil-Sensor-2.0-Part-2.md

 - &#128073; Create an Azure Service Bus
 - &#128073; Setup an Azure Log Analytics Workspace
 - &#128073; Build a Logic App to Parse and send the Message Data
-- &#128073; Configure an OLED Display to Output Sensor Readings in Real Time
-- &#128073; Test and Confirm Hardware
-- &#128073; Create an IoT Hub in Azure
-- &#128073; Onboard Raspberry Pi to IoT Hub
 - &#128073; Accomplish something AWESOME today x2! &#128526;

 <br/><br/>